A classification of Mengerian $4$-uniform hypergraphs derived from graphs: Main result

 \begin{corollary} (\cite[Corollary 14.3.14]{V1}) If $A$ is totally unimodular, then $\mathrm{gr}_I(R)$ is reduced, and so the clutter is Mengerian. \end{corollary}

-\begin{lemma} If $G=(V(G), E(G))$ is a connected graph and $A$ is the incidence matrix of $\mathcal{H}_3(G)$ such that $G$ is a path with double stars or $G$ is a star plus an edge between two of its leaves, then $A$ is totally unimodular, and thus $\mathcal{H}_3(G)$ is Mengerian. \end{lemma}
+\begin{lemma} If $G=(V(G), E(G))$ is a connected graph and $A$ is the incidence matrix of $\mathcal{H}_3(G)$ such that $G$ is a path with double stars, where the path has at least two edges, or $G$ is a star plus an edge between two of its leaves, then $A$ is totally unimodular, and thus $\mathcal{H}_3(G)$ is Mengerian. \end{lemma}

 \begin{proof} We proceed by induction on the number of vertices.
 If $|V(G)|\le 4$, then the hypergraph is either empty or consists of one hyperedge and the matrix is one all $1$-row.
 In both cases, the matrix $A$ is totally unimodular.
 Let $|V(G)|>4$ and $v$ be a vertex of degree $1$ and $A'$ be a square submatrix of $A$.
 If $A'$ does not intersect the column corresponding to $v$, then $\det(A') \in \{0, \pm 1\}$ by inductive assumption applied to $G \setminus v$.
 If $A'$ intersects the column of $A$, then this column can have at most one $1$.
 If it is all zero, then we have $\det(A') = 0$.
 Otherwise, using Laplacian expansion and again inductive assumption applied to $G \setminus v$, we again find $\det(A') \in \{0, \pm 1\}$.
 This completes the inductive step, and so the claim has been shown by induction.
 The last assertion can be deduced according to Corollary \ref{Cor.1}. \end{proof}